roykang11/deep-hedging-framework/README.md

 # Deep Hedging Framework

-A comprehensive implementation of the deep hedging methodology from Buehler et al. (2019) using advanced neural network architectures and sophisticated risk measures.
+An implementation of the deep hedging methodology from Buehler et al. (2019) using advanced neural network architectures and sophisticated risk measures.

 ## Overview

 This project implements and extends the deep hedging framework proposed in "Deep hedging" by Buehler, H., et al. (Quantitative Finance 19.8, 2019).
-The implementation includes LSTM, Transformer, and Attention-based neural networks with advanced risk measures, robust training algorithms, and comprehensive evaluation metrics for financial option hedging.
+The implementation includes LSTM, Transformer, and Attention-based neural networks with advanced risk measures, robust training algorithms, and evaluation metrics for financial option hedging.

 ## Key Features